-“There is a void in my heart that aches with want to comfort and wipe away the tears of a child, to read bedtime stories until they drift off to sleep, to have them sneak into my bed in the night when they are scared, for the quiet moments and the loud laughter, and for the bond between husband, wife, and child.
+“There is a void in my heart that aches with want to comfort and wipe away the tears of a child, to read bedtime stories until they drift off to sleep, to have them sneak into my bed in the night when they are scared, for the quiet moments and the loud laughter, and the bond between husband, wife, and child.
 I want to dream with a child of all they will see and be there to cushion the blows when life is unfair.
 I want to teach them about Jesus and love and goodness.
-I dream of watching their eyes in amazement of new sights.
+I dream of watching their eyes in amazement at new sights.
 I want; I ache; I dream.
 I know there is a child out there without a home.
 A child with no one to tuck them in at night, no one to kiss them and tell them that they matter, or to tell them they are special.
 There is a child who dreams of the same things I do.
 When will I find you?”
 This poem was written by Michelle and is titled, “To Have and to Hold.”
 Maybe this is exactly how you are feeling, or you can somewhat relate to the emotions in this poem.
-If you are looking to adopt a child in order to grow your family, I wish you the absolute best on your unique and beautiful journey!
+If you are looking to adopt a child to grow your family, I wish you the absolute best on your unique and beautiful journey!

 1. Can I Adopt in Georgia?

 4. Can I Adopt a Child from Another Country?

 In addition to this helpful website, see the articles listed below for further information regarding adoption in Georgia.
 These will provide a full understanding and details of the processes and information needed to move along with your adoption.